nataliekbruno/Data-Science-Project/README.md

 I will be evaluating the performance of these models using datasets and assessments that I have created.
 I am providing material that is specific to the regional dialect of Nawalja’, which is less accessible than other dialects of K’iche’ throughout the Western Highlands of Guatemala.

+- Data with descriptive prompting (copy and paste)
+- Data set for in-context learning (plain text file)
+- 4 Assessments with five questions each, pasted into the chat
+- Correct answers to assessments, pasted into the chat

 ### Procedure

 Process: